dwtcourses/dq-oag-sftp-python/README.md

 ## Local Test suite

-Testing the OAG Python script can be done by having access to AWS S3 and docker.
+Testing the OAG Python script can be done by having access to AWS S3 and Docker.
-The full stack comprise of 4 (four) Docker containers within the same network linked to each other so DNS name resolution works between the components.
+The full stack comprise of 6 Docker containers within the same network linked to each other so DNS name resolution works between the components.

 The containers can be started and a couple of test files generated using the *start.sh* script located in **app/test**.
 The script will require the following variables passed in at runtime.